joshbegley/nyt-latest/README.md

-**Justice Dept. Issues 40 Subpoenas in Widening Jan.
+**Justice Dept. Issues 40 Subpoenas in a Week, Expanding Its Jan.
 6 Inquiry**\
-`Over the last week, it also seized the phones of two top Trump advisers, a sign of an escalating investigation two months before the midterm elections.`\
+`Over the past week, it also seized the phones of two top Trump advisers, a sign of an escalating investigation two months before the midterm elections.`\
 https://nytimes.com/2022/09/12/us/politics/trump-aides-jan-6-doj.html?searchResultPosition=1

 **Reversal of Fortune**\